You’re up for a ride? You have decided to take your customers onboard and write outstanding survey questions?

 This information provided must also be relevant to the survey and must be as simple as possible so that it is easy for a common person to understand and reply.

 In the example below, we emphasize on the description.
 A question is not only made up of the question title itself, but also the description.
 Make sure to provide all the context using the description.

-You can also be a little bit more creative and use Giph or image in your description.
+You can also be a little bit more creative and use Giphs or images in your description.
 This is made possible using Feedier.

 Organization determines the success of the survey.

-A well-organized survey is able to fulfill the root cause of the survey.
+A well-organized survey is able to fulfill your goal.